grfiv/healthcare_twitter_analysis/README.md

 ========
 1. Pull these files onto your computer
   - twitter_functions.py
-  - add_twitter_data.py
+  - add_twitter_data_bulk.py
   - twitter_credentials.py

+2. Note: add_twitter_data_bulk.py replaces add_twitter_data_bulk.py
+         you must refresh twitter_functions.py

-2. Copy in the .csv file you want to convert (I have only tested with the sample files...that's where they came from)
+3. Copy in the .csv file you want to convert (I have only tested with the sample files...that's where they came from)

-3. Modify "twitter_credentials.py" with your personal Twitter credentials
+4. Modify "twitter_credentials.py" with your personal Twitter credentials
 ```
 def twitter_credentials():
     """